GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/passport.md

 };
 ```

-Here is an example of the facebook strategy configured.
-For facebook
+Here is an example of the Facebook strategy configured.
+For Facebook,
 the required parameters are `clientID`, `clientSecret` and `callbackURL`.
 You
-can search for more configurations depending on the requirements and
+can search for more configuration options depending on your requirements and
 configure accordingly.

-The function `setCredentials` is used to configure credentials of a strategy.
+The `setCredentials` function is used to configure credentials for a strategy.
-Each strategy has a setCredentials method to configure the strategy.
+Each strategy has its own setCredentials method.
-The parameter credentials holds the values that are stored in the oxTrust.
+The parameter credentials hold the values that are stored in oxTrust.

-The parameter callbackURL should point to the callback route that we
+The callbackURL parameter should point to the callback route that we
-will configure in step 4.
-As we are configuring facebook strategy, the
+will configure in the next section.
+As we are configuring the Facebook strategy, the
 `callbackURL` can be set to `"/passport/auth/facebook/callback"`
-according the the convention of the app.
+according to the convention of the app.
 You can customise the
 `callbackURL` but it is recommended not to change the convention.

-The callback function of passport strategy has different number of parameters and the data in
-those parameters which are required to be mapped to the userProfile
+The Passport strategy's callback function has a number of parameters that are required to be mapped to the userProfile
-keys which are `id, name, username, email, givenName, familyName, provider, accessToken`.
+keys, which are `id, name, username, email, givenName, familyName, provider, accessToken`.
-Here id and provider params are must.
-Provider param holds the value of
+Here, `id` and `provider` parameters are a must.
+The `provider` parameter holds the value of
-the provider, i.e for facebook the provider value will be facebook etc.
+the social network provider, i.e for Facebook, the `provider` value will be `facebook`.
-In most cases the value of provider is received in the user claims itself.
+In most cases, the `provider` parameter is received in the user claims itself.

-Then export the strategy that we configured and also the `setCredentials`
+Then, export the strategy that we configured and also the `setCredentials`
-method which will be used to set the details of the strategy.
+method that will be used to set the details of the strategy.

 ### Configure routes for the strategy

-We are going to set the routes for the strategy that we are going to configure.
+Now, we'll set the routes for the strategy that we are going to configure.
 The following changes are to be made in server/routes/index.js.
 First require the strategy that we configured in the previous step.